 Hi.
 I’m Amanda and I’m an introvert.
-I also travel the world full-time by myself.
+And I travel the world solo, full-time, all by myself.
 So, I spend an extraordinary amount of time in my own head.
 Here's a pretty rare spewing of some of the nonsense that rattles around in there.
 Because I get asked asked a lot of questions, by a lot of people, a lot of the time.
 These are my answers to all the questions.
 You're welcome.
 And, stay classy, San Diego.

 introverts vs extroverts

 Tell anyone in the world that you're a solo full-time traveler, and you will be interrogated.
 To the max.
 (And, never tell immigration.)
 People don’t understand how I can spend days or weeks at a time completely alone.
 I think only true introverts can understand.

 First of all, I don't seek out social situations, I avoid them.
 Because for me to spend time in a social situation, then I need exactly that much downtime, usually more, to recharge afterwards.
 It sucks my life-force.
 And life-force sucking is pretty exhausting.

 And second, not to toot my own horn here, but I'm a pretty unique snowflake.
 Being a vegan solo full-time female traveler, house-sitter, and travel blogger, definitely separates me from the normal people who have the normal lives in the little boxes.
 This divide can make it hard to relate to anyone that doesn't understand any of my unique lifestyle choices.

 I also get asked what I do with my time.
 This question always confuses me because I think, well, I do the same things as everyone else.
 I read books, watch movies, take walks, explore, love animals and eat food.
 Sometimes I travel.
 But then I consider the source of the question, and it occurs to me that extroverts plan their entire lives around, and according to, other people.
 They live with others, eat with others, play with others, sleep with others (insert Groucho Marx cigar antic).
 They’re rarely, if ever, alone.